rkiliankehr/autoocr/README.md

 For the installation of the language packs I deviated from the description and did the following:

 * Download the English and German language packs from http://code.google.com/p/tesseract-ocr/downloads/list.
-* Extract and copy them to `/usr/share/tesseract/tessdata/`
+* Extract and copy them to `/usr/local/share/tessdata/`

 This worked fine for me.

-To check whether the installation is complete do the following:
+To check whether the installation of the binaries is complete do the following:

     $ tesseract -v
     tesseract 3.02.02